MarcoPolokk/5-steps-risk-assessment/README.md

 # 📊 5-steps-risk-assessment<br/>

-Health & Safety App made for heavy industry, a quick way to make a risk assessment before starting the work.
-You can send a mail with few taps directly to your supervisor.<br/>
+Health & Safety App made for heavy industry, a quick way to make a risk assessment before starting the work.<br/> You can send a mail with few taps directly to your supervisor.<br/>

 **This app uses:**<br/>
 -MVC<br/>